matrix-org/trafficlight-adapter-element-call/README.md

 We want to be able to manage input video into the chrome instance started by playwright.

-We do so by starting this process with a configured v4l2loopback device; and require ffmpeg to be available on the system.
+We do so by starting this process with reference to a v4l2loopback device; and require ffmpeg to be available on the system.

-We then have commands that start
+We then have commands that update a specific image file which then turns into updates to the video stream controlled by the test framework.

 ## Running
 ---